 Project Category/Description Project Score Debt Service 17 Debt service - repayment of financing issued against future FTA revenues.
-Debt service, includ interest payments, for any financing required to advance future FTA or STP revenues to fund a CCCGP programs of projects will be treated as score 17.
-Revenue Vehicle Replacement 16 Vehicle Replacement - replacement of a revenue vehicle at the end of its useful life (see Asset above).
+Debt service, includ interest payments, for any financing required to advance future FTA or STP revenues to fund a CCCGP programs of projects will be treated as score 17. • · · Revenue Vehicle Replacement 16 Vehicle Replacement - replacement of a revenue vehicle at the end of its useful life (see Asset above).
 Vehicles previously purchased with revenue sources other than federal funds are eligit formula funding as long as vehicles meet the replacement age.
 Vehicles are to be replaced with similar size (up to 5' size differential) and seating capacity, e.g., a 40-foot coach replaced with a and not an articulated vehicle.
-If an operator is electing to purchase smaller or larger buses (ab 5' size differential), or do a sub-fleet reconfiguration, the replacement sub-fleet will have a cornumber of seats as the vehicles being replaced.
-Paratransit vehicles can be replaced with the northicle providing the existing vehicle is operated for the useful life period of the vehicle that it upgraded to.
+If an operator is electing to purchase smaller or larger buses (at 5' size differential), or do a sub-fleet reconfiguration, the replacement sub-fleet will have a cor number of seats as the vehicles being replaced.
+Paratransit vehicles can be replaced with the number of seats as the vehicle is operated for the useful life period of the vehicle that it upgraded to.
 Any other significant upgrade in size will be considered as vehicle expansion and replacement.
-For urgent replacements not the result of deferred maintenance and replacement older than the usual replacement cycle (e.g., 12 or 16 years for buses depending on type of bus receive an additional point. ole for FTA h vehicles of a 40-foot coach oove or below a mparable next larger is being not vehicle nt of assets 20% Revenue Vehicle Rehabilitation 16 Vehicle Rehabilitation - major maintenance, designed to extend the useful life of a revenue veh for buses, +20 years for railcars, +20 years for locomotives, +20 years for heavy hull ferries).
-Re historic railcars, which have, by definition, extended useful lives, is included in this category. hicle (+5 years Core Capacity Challenge Grant Program Projects 16 Projects proposed for TCP funding in the CCCGP (MTC Resolution No. 4123) that are not other wise Score 16.
-Used Vehicle Replacement 16 Used Vehicle Replacement - replacement of a vehicle purchased used (applicable to buses, ferr cars) is eligible for federal, state, and local funding that MTC administers.
-Funds in this categor Section 5307, STP, CMAQ, STIP, and Net Toll Revenues.
-However, funding for replacement of the will be limited to a proportionate share of the total project cost, equal to the number of years is operated beyond its standard useful life divided by its standard useful life (e.g., if a transit pr and operated a used transit bus for 5 years, it is eligible to receive 5/12 th of the allowable prog project). y include FTA he used vehicle the used vehicle operty retained
+For urgent replacements not the result of deferred maintenance and replacement older than the usual replacement cycle (e.g., 12 or 16 years for buses depending on type of buses are observed. ble for FTA h vehicles of a 40-foot coach oove or below a mparable next larger is being not vehicle nt of assets 20% lieueive all'auullional point. s,, a project may receive an additional point.
+Revenue Vehicle Rehabilitation Revenue Vehicle Rehabilitation Vehicle Rehabilitation - major maintenance, designed to extend the useful life of a revenue vel for buses, +20 years for railcars, +20 years for locomotives, +20 years for heavy hull ferries).
+Re historic railcars, which have, by definition, extended useful lives, is included in this category.
+16 hicle (+5 years Revenue Vehicle Rehabilitation Vehicle Rehabilitation - major maintenance, designed to extend the useful life of a revenue vel for buses, +20 years for railcars, +20 years for locomotives, +20 years for heavy hull ferries).
+Re 16 hicle (+5 years Revenue Vehicle Rehabilitation Vehicle Rehabilitation - major maintenance, designed to extend the useful life of a revenue vel for buses, +20 years for railcars, +20 years for locomotives, +20 years for heavy hull ferries).
+Re historic railcars, which have, by definition, extended useful lives, is included in this category.
+16 hicle (+5 years ehabilitation of 16 Revenue Vehicle Rehabilitation Vehicle Rehabilitation - major maintenance, designed to extend the useful life of a revenue vel for buses, +20 years for railcars, +20 years for locomotives, +20 years for heavy hull ferries).
+Re historic railcars, which have, by definition, extended useful lives, is included in this category.
+Core Capacity Challenge Grant Program Projects 16 hicle (+5 years ehabilitation of 16